Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 Editor's Note: Although this poem appears to have questionable roots on the 'net, it still says a great deal.
 I've chosen to leave it, with the attribution it had when I received it.
 If I learn more, I will post it here.
 Thanks.

-Recommended best of links from Hoagies' Don't Miss!
-Recommended best of products from Hoagies' Shopping Guide: Gifts for the Gifted
+Recommended best links, also visit Hoagies' Don't Miss!
+Recommended best products, also visit Hoagies' Shopping Guide: Gifts for the Gifted

-Back Next
+Back Home Up Next

 Print Hoagies' Page